 Since then, this practice has been carried to an extreme, with 28-, 24-, even 16-spoke wheels being offered, and presented as it they were somehow an "upgrade."

 Actually, such wheels normally are not an upgrade in practice.
 When the spokes are farther apart on the rim, it is necessary to use a heavier rim to compensate, so there isn't usually even a weight benefit from these newer wheels!

 This type of wheel requires unusually high spoke tension, since the load is carried by fewer spokes.
 If a spoke does break, the wheel generally becomes instantly unridable.
-The hub may break too; see John Allen's article.
+More, thinner spokes make a stronger wheel than fewer, thicker ones.
+Some wheels being sold these days defy engineering principles: The hub may break too; see John Allen's article.

 If you want highest performance, it is generally best to have more spokes in the rear wheel than the front.
 For instance, 28/36 is better than 32/32.
 People very rarely have trouble with front wheels:

 The diameter of spokes is sometimes expressed in terms of wire gauges.
 There are several different national systems of gauge sizes, and this has been a great cause of confusion.
 A particular problem is that French gauge numbers get smaller for thinner wires, while the U.S./British gauge numbers get larger for thinner wires.
 The crossover point is right in the popular range of sizes used for bicycle spokes:

 Newer I.S.O. practice is to ignore gauge numbers, and refer to spokes by their diameter in millimeters:

 Spokes come in straight-gauge or swaged (butted) styles.
 Straight-gauge spokes have the same thickness all along their length from the threads to the heads.